foundRamit/flask/README.md

-making a to do app using flask,python and mongodb
+making a to do app using flask,python and mongodb.